Grieving As Healing

 Located in a different corner should be the Sound Booth, or a soundproof booth where people can go inside to scream, leave a message for a loved one, or make a wish for the future.
 This element creates a discursive site to grieve without disturbing other garden goers.

-The Memorial, similar to this image depicting the Little Rock Nine, should be located in another section that houses a commissioned piece of art that symbolizes transformation and healing, but is also connected to the specific history of the community.
+The Memorial should be located in another section that houses a commissioned piece of art that symbolizes transformation and healing, but is also connected to the specific history of the community.
 The community should hire a local artist, preferably a person who has experienced the injustice and community history directly, to commission the piece.

 There should also be designated spaces for intimacy or isolation located throughout the garden.
 These spaces should be clearly marked by furniture and signage.
 If someone needs a hug or has a hug to give, they can sit in the designated intimacy spot.
 Likewise, if someone wants to be completely left alone, they can sit in the designated isolation spot.